scleung-astro/my-js-apps/README.md

 4. *API Tools*: As most webpage needs to handle, I experiment the use of API to call for some interesting pictures or useful data and present on browser.

-5. *Gravity Simulator*: This is my final app in this series and is the most dedicated one in terms of its coding complexity and involved time (as a weekend project).
+5. *Gravity Simulator*: This is a slightly larger app in this series and is the most dedicated one in terms of its coding complexity and involved time (as a weekend project).
 The code solves for the N-body simulation which models how "particles" interacts with each other through a prescribed force.
 In this one we consider the Newtonian gravity.
 There are a number of options you can tune such as how fast the simulation and the region you want to zoom in for a clearer view.
 I again use the google chart so that we can visualize how system evolves statistically.

+6. *Financial Manager*: This is the experiemetnal app for building a one-page app without using external memory or server.
+The app helps you classify and manage transaction for different account.
+More than one accounts can be tracked and the apps can let you grasp the financial status of the account based on your income and expenditure.

 ## Enjoy the apps! 🙂